-Music Increases Retail Sales on Weekdays Only
+Play In-Store Music on Weekdays

 Customers need a boost during weekdays because they're mentally depleted.